RadeonOpenCompute/ROCm_Documentation/ROCm_Libraries/rocSOLVER/docs/source/api.rst

    :caption: Contents:

 *************
-rocSOLVER API - In progress
+rocSOLVER API - (Documentation in progress....)
 *************

 This section provides details of the rocSOLVER library API as in release